Dataphile-ch/cube0/README.md

 # To do
 * Re-do NN training.
 Using the approaoch from Brunetto & Trunda (2017), train the network using the 3 entropy measures as features (naive, align, matrix).
 The network can be simple DNN with 3-4 layers.
 It can then be used to esimate "distance to solved" from any input.
 * Re-implement MCTS using distance estimated from NN.
+* Use a hard-coded voting algorithm instead of the NN.

 # References
 https://paperswithcode.com/paper/solving-the-rubiks-cube-with-approximate